Medicaid Mistakes

 Assuming A Living Trust Will Prevent A Medicaid Spend Down

 A living trust does not protect your estate from nursing home costs because it is fully revocable.
 This means that as the trust owner, you can take back the trust principal at any time.
 Under state and federal law, your trust principal is viewed as an available resource to pay for nursing home care.
-If you wish to protect your assets from being spent down, we recommend scheduling an appointment with our estate attorney to discuss other estate planning documents.
+If you wish to protect your assets from being spent down, we recommend scheduling an appointment with our elder law attorney about how to best protect your assets.

 Trying To Hide Assets